-3.2 Financial reporting standards that will become effective for fiscal years beginning on or after 1 January 2022
+3.2 Financial reporting standards that will become effective for fiscal years beginning on or after 1 January 2023

-The Federation of Accounting Professions issued a number of revised financial reporting standards and interpretations, which are effective for fiscal years beginning on or after 1 January 2022.
-These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.
+The Federation of Accounting Professions issued a number of revised financial reporting standards, which are effective for fiscal years beginning on or after 1 January 2023.
+These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and, for some standards, providing temporary reliefs or temporary exemptions for users.

-The management of the Company has evaluated that these standards do not have any significant impact on the Company's financial statements.
+The management of the Company believes that adoption of these amendments will not have any significant impact on the Company's financial statements.